 You can hike or bike the Northwest River Trail to reach this unique preserve situated along the Susquehanna River.
 The wetland and forest habitat make this a great place for bird watching.
 You can also visit what is thought to be the first publicly accessible forest garden in Pennsylvania!
 Discover how a farm field was restored to more natural floodplain habitat using native species that both produce food for wildlife and humans (if there is any left)!

-From the House Rock parking area, you can begin you a short out and back to rocky cliff with an incredible view of the Susquehanna or a 2.4 mile loop hike named in honor of the late Ralph Goodno, former Lancaster Conservancy president.
+From the main parking area, you can begin you a short out and back to rocky cliff with an incredible view of the Susquehanna or a 2.4 mile loop hike named in honor of the late Ralph Goodno, former Lancaster Conservancy president.
 The hike through both preserves features pristine streams, beautiful wildflowers, and great opportunities for bird watch in two restored meadows.

 Fishing Creek Nature Preserve

 A public gravel road travels along and through (in three places) Fishing Creek, making this preserve easy to hike, bike, or even drive through!
 With towering hemlocks lining the steep-sided valley and shady pools for fishing, this is a great place to explore as a family!